 There certainly are more behaviors that we could discuss as to whether they are right or wrong, but we will discuss only one of them: pornography, because it has become so pervasive in modern society.
 Pornography is found in virtually every medium, including books, magazines, the Internet, movies, and television.
 Although the Bible does not specifically address pornography, it does address lust, which is stimulated by pornography.
 In Matthew 5:28, Jesus Christ asserts, “I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
 And, the seventh of the Ten Commandments forbids adultery.
 The fact that the woman (or women) on whom lust is focused is not present in person does not mitigate the seriousness of this sin.
 And, sadly, pornography today includes provocative images of males and even young children, which frequently lead to even more serious sinful behaviors.

-Unfortunately, the Bible does not take a clear position on a number of specific moral issues, including abortion, pornography, the so-called “recreational use” of drugs, and other moral issues that are prevalent in modern society.
+Unfortunately, the Bible does not address a number of specific moral issues, including abortion, pornography, the so-called “recreational use” of drugs, and other moral issues that are prevalent in modern society.
 Nevertheless, if God is truly the omnipotent, omniscient Creator of the universe in which every person resides, then surely He has the authority and the prerogative to determine whether or not every particular behavior – overt or otherwise – is right or wrong.
 [To determine what the Bible says about God’s omnipotence and omniscience, click on “Is God Really Omnipotent and Omniscient?”]

 If non-Christians, as well as Christians, sincerely want to know what is right and what is wrong, the Bible provides sufficient reason to believe that God will give them the guidance they need in this regard, if they earnestly pray for Him to provide such guidance.
 One of the scriptures that support this belief is Proverbs 3:5-6, which declares, “Trust in the Lord with all your heart.
 And lean not on your own understanding.
 In all your ways acknowledge Him, And He shall direct your paths.”
-In other words, a person who sincerely trusts God can depend on Him to help them to know what is the right thing for them to do – or not do – with regard to specific behaviors.
+In other words, a person who sincerely trusts God can depend on Him to help them to know what they should do – or not do – with regard to their behavior.